usf-cs272-f25/usf-cs272-f25.github.io/_assignments/project05.md

 1. A feature to ask questions of an LLM using command-line input
 1. A solution for the "PHILosophy" problem
 1. A prompting strategy which answers questions about courses by department, course name, instructor, times, and location
+1. Use the `Usage.TotalTokens` field of the LLM response to output the number of tokens used.
+The exact number will not be graded since it varies with the prompts you design

 ## Original Code Only